Strong existence and uniqueness of the tilt-indexed Busemann process in the planar corner growth model: Setting and past results

-It is said to be $L^1(\Omhat,\kShat,\Phat)$ if \be \qedhere\ee \end{definition} The main objects that we consider in this work are shift covariant, recovering, $L^1$ cocycles, which we call generalized Busemann functions. \begin{definition} A shift-covariant $L^1(\Omhat,\kShat,\Phat)$ recovering cocycle is an $L^1(\Omhat,\kShat,\Phat)$ shift-covariant measurable function $\Bhat:\Omhat\times\Z^2\to\R$ that is $\Phat$-almost surely a recovering cocycle.
-The space of shift-covariant $L^1(\Omhat,\kShat,\Phat)$ recovering cocycles is denoted by $\cKhat$.
-Such objects are called \textit{generalized Busemann functions}. \end{definition}
+The main objects that we consider in this work are shift-covariant, recovering, $L^1$ cocycles, which we call generalized Busemann functions.

+\begin{definition} A \emph{shift-covariant recovering $L^1(\Omhat,\kShat,\Phat)$ cocycle} is a shift-covariant $L^1$ measurable function $\Bhat:\Omhat\times\Z^2\times\Z^2\to\R$ such that $\Bhat$ is $\Phat$-almost surely a recovering cocycle.
+The collection of all such cocycles is denoted by $\cKhat$, and its elements are called \emph{generalized Busemann functions}. \end{definition}

 For $\Bhat\in\cKhat$ define the random 2-vector $\hhB(\Bhat)=\hhB(\Bhat,\what)\in\R^2$ via

 By \cite[Theorem 4.4]{Jan-Ras-20-aop} (see \cite[Theorem B.3]{Jan-Ras-18-arxiv} for the details), for $\Phat$-a.e.\ $\what$,